tofraley/fig/README.md

 }
 ```

-We can set this from our fig file with the variables object.
+We can set this from our Fig file with the variables object.

 ```python
 Serilog.variables